Mountain goat meat - a specialty in Ninh Binh

 Com Chay Ninh Binh with soup and herbs

-In Vietnam, scorched rice is called Com Chay and can found in many markets, restaurants, kios, railroads, and even supermarkets throughout the country.
+In Vietnam, people call scorched rice Com Chay and sell it in many markets, restaurants, kiosks, street stalls, and even supermarkets.
 Manufactured or home cooked, its preparation will vary from region to region but basically it is recooking (“scorching”) dried rice cakes in oil until they change color to golden brown.

 The base and most of the ingredient is, of course, rice.
 This is usually a mix of 50% glutinous (“sticky rice”) and 50% “normal” rice.
 Traditionally, the rice is first boiled in a large, thick walled cast-iron pot.
 The important thing here is that the chef must continually balance and stir the rice and water combination so that the rice becomes sticky at the bottom and releases bits of the slowly scorched rice but at the same time never burns.

-Once it reaches the desired consistency, the mixture is taken outside to be sun-dried in thin squares or circular slabs to retain the sweetness of the rice and to remove any excess water.
-The dried slabs are then deep fried until golden brown, the oil often mixed with other ingredients.
-Scallions, chilli and fish sauce ar common but largely depends on the chef’s tastes and desired outcome.
-Pork Floss (cơm cháy chà bông) or Dried Shrimp (cơm cháy tôm khô) are often sprinkled on top to give it that extra zing.
+Once the mixture reaches the desired consistency, workers take it outside and sun-dry it in thin squares or circular slabs.
+The slow process helps retain the rice’s sweetness and removes excess water.
+They then deep-fry the dried slabs until golden brown, often mixing the oil with other ingredients.
+Scallions, chili and fish sauce are common but largely depends on the chef’s tastes and desired outcome.
+People often sprinkle Pork Floss (chà bông) or Dried Shrimp (tôm khô) on top to give it that extra zing.

 Mountain Goat